 - Water operations covers cost of operating the water distribution system

 - Water capital covers costs of capital improvements such as water line replacements and improvements to the distribution and storage systems

 - Sewer operations covers the cost of operating the waste water system

 - Sewer capital covers the cost of capital improvements such as line replacements and major repairs

 Utility bills are computed based on water usage for a 2 month period.
 Usage is billed in units of 100 cubic feet, equal to 748 gallons of water.
 If concerned about a high usage reading, first check for a dripping faucet or running toilet.
 Also check the meter for movement when no water is being used.

-In order to maintain the water and sewer lines in working order for all residents and business owners in the village, the village charges each account a minimum bi-monthly charge of $56.80 (5 units) to remain connected to the village infrastructure.
+In order to maintain the water and sewer lines in working order for all residents and business owners in the village, the village charges each account a minimum bi-monthly charge of $57.80 (5 units) plus a $30.00 infrastructure fee to remain connected to the village infrastructure.